argopecten/commerce_civicrm/doc/development/developer-guide.md

 ### Code Examples
 - Check existing services for patterns
-- Review Rules actions for implementation examples
+- Review service implementations for best practices
 - Study event subscribers for workflow integration

 The Commerce CiviCRM module provides a robust foundation for CiviCRM integration that can be extended to meet specific business requirements while maintaining code quality and performance.